-Nonduality is the human experience of oneness with all things; a sense of connectedness and identity with the entire universe.
+Nonduality is the human experience of oneness with all things; a sense of connection to and identity with the entire universe.
 It is intimacy with everything.
 In this experience, the sense of being a witness or seer of things vanishes completely, and instead you feel yourself to be whatever thing you are beholding.
 You don’t see the mountain, you are the mountain.
 You don’t hear a bird, you are birdsong.
 Awareness is no longer split into a experiencer and the thing that is experienced, there is just pure experience with no divisions.
-This experience of oneness is the essence of nonduality.
+This experience of connection is the essence of nonduality.

 How to Have an Experience of Nonduality

 Every culture worldwide has known about nonduality, and they have developed hundreds of techniques to help human beings to have this experience.
 (If you want to give one of these a try, click here.)
 But one of the many things that makes nonduality so fascinating is that you don’t actually have to do a practice at all to experience it, because it’s not a kind of altered state or religious vision.
 Instead, the experience of nondual awareness is an essentially human one.